costr/PickerWeb/README.md

 # PickerWeb
-Slack Picker Website
+Picker Website

-Repository for hosting the website for [Slack Picker](http://pick.slackpicker.com/)
+Repository for hosting the website for [Picker](http://pick.slackpicker.com/)